khokons/course-registrations/README.md

 - Updating State:
   - State variables are updated using the functions returned by the useState hook (e.g., setAllCourses, setSelectedCourses, setTotalCost, and setRemaining)
+  - For example, when a user selects a course, the handleSelectCourse function in the Home component updates the state variables based on the selected course and the user's selections.

+- Passing State as Props:
+  -State variables and their values are passed as props to child components, allowing child components to access and display the state

+  - For instance, the selectedCourses, totalCost, and remaining state variables are passed as props to the Cart component, which displays this information in the cart

+- UseEffect for Fetching Data:
+  - The useEffect hook is used in the Home component to fetch course data from a JSON file when the component mounts.
+The fetched data is then stored in the allCourses state variable.

+ ---
+<p>Overall, React's useState and useEffect hooks are used effectively to manage and update the state of the application.
+State is used to store and track various pieces of data that are crucial for rendering components and providing dynamic behavior to the user interface.
+When state changes, React efficiently re-renders components to reflect the updated data</p>